 Instead, I simply held each board up next to the frame and used a pencil to mark where they needed to be cut.
 (My husband helped me with this because you do need more than two hands.)

-Then I used a jigsaw to cut the lines I marked.
+I used a jigsaw to cut the lines I marked. )A miter saw would work even better, but I didn’t have one when I did this project).
 Then you can simply attach your angled boards to the frame as shown in the photo below.

-Last step is to attach the final 47” support board across the back.
+The last step is to attach the final 47” support board across the back.

 And that completes the wood frame for your awning.

-Once the frame is built, you can stain it with your favorite wood stain.
-I used Minwax dark walnut stain.
+Once the frame is built, you can stain it with your favorite wood stain; I used Minwax dark walnut stain.

-Even though the wood frame will be completely covered in metal, you will still be able to see it if you are standing directly below the window.
+Even though the wood frame will be completely covered by metal, you will still be able to see it if you are standing directly below the window.
 The dark stain gives it a great rustic look that compliments the aged metal.

-You can definitely skip the aging process if you prefer, but it adds so much character to the finished awnings!)
+You can definitely skip the aging process if you prefer, but it adds so much character to the finished awnings.

 Cutting your big sheet of metal roofing is really simple.
 All you really need is a pair of tin snips – basically scissors that are sharp enough to cut metal.

 You can draw your lines with a permanent marker, but I prefer to use a chalk marker.
 That way you can easily wipe away any stray marks that are left on your final piece.

 Once your lines are drawn, carefully cut them with the tin snips.
-(Be sure to wear gloves because the cut metal will be sharp!)
+(Be sure to wear gloves because the cut metal will be very sharp!)

-Before you start cutting, remember that you want all of the grooves or lines to go up and down like a real window awning.
+Before you start cutting, remember that you want all of the grooves or lines to be oriented vertically like a real window awning.

 You’ll need to use two pieces to cover the wide front face of your awnings, but that is no big deal.
 When you overlap the two pieces, you won’t even be able to tell.
-(This is why the metal pieces add up to more than the width of the awnings – to allow extra to overlap.)
+This is why the metal pieces add up to more than the width of the awnings – to allow extra to overlap.

 These are the measurements I used.
 Of course, if your awning is a different size, yours will be slightly different.